notMarque/RomiOnSpeed/Mechanical Design Documentation.md

 ![[Pasted image 20250506021351.png]]
 In order to constrain the bevel gears we employed v-groove bearings and a matching feature on the bevel gear.
 ![[Pasted image 20250506021433.png]]
 This assembly is held in place with a set of 7 to 10 regular ball bearings stacked above and below a lip on the hub.
+The design has spaces for 10 bearings, but we found that using fewer bearings on the bottom side resulted in much lower resistance to spinning.
 This method was employed instead of v-groove bearings because it was significantly more resistant to axial loads.